Identity Safety: Why Is Data Privacy Important?

-Data protection is something that not everyone thinks much about but should be made a top priority.
+Knowing why data protection is important and what it is isn't something that everyone thinks much about.
 Usually, people try to keep their data privacy at a decent level.
 This is why they don't give out their personal information in Facebook's "About" section - even if they could.

 With that in mind, there may be some instances when you might need to give more of your data.
 The companies that gather this kind of information will have to follow the data privacy laws and keep the personal data of their clients safe.

 But what exactly is data privacy, and why is it so important for a company to follow privacy regulations?
 Well, this article should give you a bit of insight on that matter.